-A good inquiry for this activity is to have students bring in different types of cereal from home.
-Have them predict how long the cereal will stay attracted to the comb.
-On a bar graph, they could graph the length of attraction vs. type of cereal.
+Have students bring in different types of cereal from home.
+Then ask them to predict how long the cereal will stay attracted to the comb.
+Have them graph the data: the length of attraction (time) vs. cereal type.

-Extend the activity to include the following math applications:
+Extend the activity to include the following experimental variations and math applications:

 - Does the size of the comb or cereal make a difference?
-Try measuring diameters of different cereals or measuring the length of the comb.
+Try measuring diameters of different cereals or measuring the comb length.
 Test a hypothesis on whether size of the objects matters.